aatndev/Direct-the-Plane/README.md

-© 2025 Direct the Plane - aatndev.
+© 2025 Direct the Plane.
 All Rights Reserved.